ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 >In step 2, we build a framework for our game.
 >This framework helps us keep the code organized.
 >It also makes it easier to adjust and change the code as we need.
+>It is like a map, the keeps us from getting lost, and lets us know where we are.

 First we will build the framework.
 Then we will take different blocks in Step 1, and put them where they belong within the framework.